amitabh27/Multimedia-data-mining-on-RSI-images/README.md

     region, the yield over there could be predicted.

-   //Program files for different versions:
+    Program files for different versions:

       Codes for RGB to RGB Mapping: